Anirudh0707/Approaches_for_Object_Detection/YoloV3/README.md

 # Yolo V3
 The darknet based faster rcnn from pytorch is used.
-The model is pretrained.
-The weights can be downloaded from [here](https://pjreddie.com/media/files/yolov3.weights)
+The model is pretrained.<br/>
+The weights need to be be downloaded before execution from [here](https://pjreddie.com/media/files/yolov3.weights).
+Place the weights in the same folder as the Python file

 This implmentation comprises of 2 files:
 1) FasterRCNN_video.py